-When Alice does Dr Bob’s books she keeps a record of the hours that she spends on it.
+When Alice does Dr Bob’s books she keeps a record of the hours that she spends on them.
 Dr Bob does the same each time one of Alice’s family visits him.
 The hours that Alice and Dr Bob give to each other are combined into one record for each of them, showing the ‘balance’ of hours they have with each other.
-Over the long term their ‘balance’ remains around zero, but sometime Alice is ‘owing’ Doc Bob and around year-end Doc Bob is ‘owing’ Alice.
+Over the long term, their ‘balance’ remains around zero, but sometimes Alice is ‘owing’ Doc Bob and around year-end, Doc Bob is ‘owing’ Alice.

-Catherine agrees to build and maintain a web site for Derek in exchange for painting and household repairs.
+Catherine agrees to build and maintain a website for Derek in exchange for painting and household repairs.
 As they go along they both record the hours they give to the other.
-The combined record shows exactly how many hours each has spent on the other, and who is in ‘deficit’ and who is in ‘credit’.
+The combined record shows exactly how many hours each has spent on the other, who is in ‘deficit’ and who is in ‘credit’.
 When Catherine is in ‘credit’, Derek must do some more work on her house.
-When Derek is in ‘credit’, he can ask Catherine to add a new feature to his web site, or to design a new brochure for his shop.
+When Derek is in ‘credit’, he can ask Catherine to add a new feature to his website or to design a new brochure for his shop.

-Eric advertised his service of setting up organic gardens in back yards.
+Eric advertised his service of setting up organic gardens in backyards.
 He quoted an hourly rate in his local CES currency.
-Obviously he cannot know up front how many hours will be required to get a particular garden in shape so he uses this new feature to keep a log of the hours he spends on each visit.
+Obviously, he cannot know upfront how many hours will be required to get a particular garden in shape so he uses the hour feature to keep a log of the hours he spends on each visit.

-Alternatively, Fiona finds out that Eric gets severe back pain after a day of digging, and offers to ‘redeem’ the hours Eric has spent on her garden by offering him physiotherapy sessions for as many hours as Eric spent on her garden.
+Alternatively, Fiona finds out that Eric gets severe back pain after a day of digging, and offers to ‘redeem’ the hours Eric has spent in her garden by offering him physiotherapy sessions for as many hours Eric spent in her garden.
 They could strike up an ongoing arrangement where Eric re-composts Fiona’s garden every six months for continued physio sessions!